-Soft Multifocal Contacts For Myopia Management In Oak Bluff, Manitoba
+Soft Multifocal Contacts For Myopia Management In Winnipeg, Manitoba

 Myopia, also referred to as nearsightedness or short-sightedness, causes the eye to elongate from early childhood into the late teens.
 This elongation of the eye causes visual input (what your child sees) to focus at the front of the retina rather than on the retina proper.
 This is what causes poor distance vision and requires a renewed prescription at least once every year.